-How combining decision and process modeling can make business analysts' life easier
+How combining process and decision modeling can make business analysts' life easier

 Written by Alessandro Turco